d-jeph/rango/README.md

+# Rango

-#This is a rango app built on django Framework from [how to tangowithdjango](http://www.tangowithdjango.com/)
+This is a rango app built on python django Framework(v1.11.1) from [how to tangowithdjango](http://www.tangowithdjango.com/)

+## Getting Started

+Clone the project to your local directory.
+Setup a virtual environment with python3.4 and activicate it Change directory to the project root folder ```rango_project``` Run this command from your shell: ```pip install -r requirements.txt```